 Seed: At maturity hundreds of oblong, ribbed, brown seeds form in a 2-celled capsule, that opens at the top.
 Seeds require 60 days of cold stratification and require light for germination.
 Seeds collected in the fall can be planted immediately and let nature do the work.

 Studies have shown the plants that are female only show no difference in fruit sets and seed production.
 This is completely different from the Pale-spike Lobelia, L. spicata, which also has male sterile plants, and those male sterile plants produce more fruit capsules, more seed per capsule and better germinating seeds.
 A study done by Miller and Stanton-Geddes published in 2007 looked at the frequency of L. spicata and L. siphilitica plants to have only female flowers and the affect on seed production.
 [PDF of Study] This study and others have shown that the number of female only plants in a given population is dependent on latitude - the further south, the greater percentage of female only plants.

 Varieities: Two varieties of L. siphilitica are found in Minnesota: Var. ludoviciana and var. siphilitica.
-The former is considered a western version in North America with less hair, leaved up to 3/4 inch wide and mostly hairless and fewer flowers.
-The latter is shown here in the photos, and is considered an eastern variety that has hair on the flowers and in the inflorescene, wider leaves and more flowers.
+The former is considered a western version in North America with less hair, leaves up to 3/4 inch wide and mostly hairless and fewer flowers.
+The latter is shown here in the photos, and is considered an eastern variety that has hair on the flowers and in the inflorescence, wider leaves and more flowers.
 According to the DNR plant surveys there is overlap in their ranges and both varieties are found in a number of metro area counties.

 Habitat: Great Blue Lobelia grows from a rhizomatous root system.
 Separating and planting the basal rosettes of mature plants will also produce new plants.
 These grow from the plant's rhizomes and separation can be done fall or spring.
 Stem cuttings can also be propagated.
 All together, a versatile plant to grow.
 Like the Cardinal flower, this Lobelia prefers a wet to moist soil and full to partial sun.